isomerpages/gb-assist/pages/solutionrepo/solution1737.md

 ---
-title: CFOsg Xero Cloud Accounting Solution A
+title: SmartFM Version 1.0 - Basic (250 Pax)
-permalink: /productivity-solutions-grant/solutionrepo/solution294
+permalink: /productivity-solutions-grant/solutionrepo/solution1737
 ---

 #### Description

-Xero is an universal accounting software that provides a complete list of accounting and sales features.
-The features include invoicing, purchasing, bill payments, bank reconciliation, project costing, quotes and GST calculation for IRAS listing.
+SmartFM is an integrated, cloud based, facility management solution.
+It is designed to be a common data collection interface where operators can perform their day to day operations on a single platform, allowing data to be easily shared between operational departments, digitally documenting day to day tasks and granting executives and managers critical oversight and analysis tools to modernize dormitory operations.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CloudAccounting_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Chimeric_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria